 Liquidity risk would arise in TRL if it did not have sufficient financial resources available to enable it to meet its obligations as they fall due, or could secure them only at excessive cost.
+There has been no change in TRL's liquidity risk appetite or approach during 2017 and TRL continues to have limited liquidity risk.

-TRL has limited liquidity risk.
-As at 31 December 2016, TRL maintained assets in high quality liquid assets, with the assets held in currencies matching TRL's liabilities and claim duration profile.
+As at 31 December 2017, TRL continued to maintain assets in high quality liquid investments, with the assets held in the functional currencies matching TRL's liabilities and claim duration profile.
 Key controls that aid in mitigating this risk include: